UI-Research/mobility-from-poverty/documentation/git_training.md

 *Switching between branches*

-If you are working on multiple issues you will likely want to be able to switch between branches.
+If you are working on multiple issues you will likely want to be able to switch between branches while work is ongoing on both.

 The easiest way to switch between branches without losing work is to `git commit` the changes you made prior to switching branches.
 If you try to change branches with untracked changes that are not committed generally Git will stop you.

-Say you have done some work on original_branch.
+Say you have been working on a hypothetical branch original_branch.
 You can check to see what changes have been made.

 ```{bash}
 git status
 ```
-The changes you have made will be in green.Add all untracked documents to prepare for commit.
+The changes you have made will be in green.
+Add all untracked documents to prepare for commit.

 ```{bash}
 git add -u